garrisonhh/spaceasm/src/FIS/FIS.md

 \*\*\* RDR, WRR, and WRI are blocking.
 PC will not increase until a value is read or written.

 #### File Binary Format
-- the first bytes are reserved for the setup sequence, which is just a small FIS program itself:
+- the first bytes are reserved for the setup sequence, which is just a small FIS program itself.
+    - this program moves anything declared in `.data` to RAM on initialization.
+    - the addresses for the first `MVI` and last `BRC` ops are dependent on the rest of the program, and are determined at compile-time
 ```
     MVI $A  #00 ; set addr #01 to end of .data
     MVI $Y  #12